Efficient Bayesian Full Waveform Inversion and Analysis of Prior Hypotheses in 3D: Methodology

 \subsection{Variational Prior Replacement}

-Say we have two different prior pdf's $p_{old}(\mathbf{m})$ and $p_{new}(\mathbf{m})$ (hereafter subscripts \textit{old} and \textit{new} are used to denote the order in which the pdf's are used).
+The prior replacement was developed for situations in which we wish to calculate various Bayesian solutions to an inverse problem using different classes of prior information given the same observed dataset \cite{walker2014varying}.
+The variational version of the method used here, called variational prior replacement (VPR), was developed to improve its computational efficiency \cite{zhao2024variational}.
+Say we have two different prior pdf's $p_{old}(\mathbf{m})$ and $p_{new}(\mathbf{m})$ (hereafter subscripts \textit{old} and \textit{new} are used to denote the order in which the pdf's are estimated or used).
 According to Bayes' rule (equation \ref{eq:bayes}), the two posterior probability distributions can be calculated by:

 and